 If you’ve already added location extensions, you can view performance data for your ads with location extensions.
 Your data will be organized by the distance between the location that triggered your ad and your closest business location.
 The location that triggered your ad could be your potential customer's physical location, or the location they'd shown interest in through searches or content they'd viewed.
 Find out how you can view distance reports for your Search Network and Shopping campaigns.

-You pull a distance report for your bookstore, and you find that your ads have a higher conversion rate from people within five miles of your store.
-Using radius targeting and location bid adjustments, you can increase your bids for customers located within 5 miles of your store, since they show more interest in your ads.
+Say you own a brick-and-mortar store and you see on your distance report that your ads have a higher conversion rate from people within 5 miles of your location.
+Using radius targeting and location bid adjustments, you can increase your bids for customers with a physical location within a 5-mile radius.

 Geographic performance columns and values

 When you view geographic data in your statistics table, you may also see the following columns and details:

 The "Most specific location" column shows the most detailed information we have about the location that was used to show your ads.
 This location may either be your potential customer's physical location or a location that she showed interest in.
 The most specific location varies by country depending on the level of geographic targeting available.